 Public Law Solicitor

-Sarah joined Simpson Millar in 2017 and has more than six years’ experience in the legal profession.
+Sarah joined Simpson Millar in 2017 and has more than seven years’ experience in the legal profession.

-As a member of our Public Law team, she deals with areas including Human Rights, Claims Against Public Authorities, Community Care, Court of Protection and Deprivation of Liberty cases.
+As a member of our Public Law team, she works across a number of areas including Human Rights, Claims Against Public Authorities, Community Care, Court of Protection and Deprivation of Liberty cases.

 She specialises in bringing judicial review challenges to central and local government on behalf of vulnerable individuals.

 Sarah has a particular interest in representing children and victims of trafficking, and she regularly acts for individuals exploited by county lines gangs.
 She is experienced in bringing judicial reviews challenging NRM decisions, unlawful detention, child refugee family reunion refusals, and local authority decisions to deny support or accommodation to children in need and care leavers.

 In addition to public law challenges, Sarah advises in private law actions against public bodies for false imprisonment and Human Rights Act damages claims.
 She is also regularly instructed by the Official Solicitor on behalf of protected parties in decisions involving their accommodation and support.